Will Duke cover the spread vs. Michigan State? Betting Trends, Record ATS

 Additional Duke vs Michigan State Insights & Trends

-- Last year, the Blue Devils put up 72.0 points per game, only 4.1 more points than the 67.9 the Spartans allowed.
+- Last year, the Blue Devils recorded 72.0 points per game, only 4.1 more points than the 67.9 the Spartans allowed.

-- Duke had a 10-10 record against the spread and a 19-2 record overall last season when scoring more than 67.9 points.

-- The Spartans put up 7.3 more points per game last year (70.9) than the Blue Devils allowed their opponents to score (63.6).
+- The Spartans' 70.9 points per game last year were 7.3 more points than the 63.6 the Blue Devils gave up to opponents.

-- Michigan State put together a 9-9 ATS record and a 15-5 overall record last season in games it scored more than 63.6 points.

 Bet on this or any college basketball matchup at BetMGM